Montana Resources

 Recovery and Supportive Housing Grantee Example:

 Never Alone Recovery Support Services is based in Ronan, Montana, in rural Lake County.
 Never Alone offers a variety of recovery support programs, including recovery housing.
-For example, the organization offers a sober living house in Polson, Montana, for men recovering from substance use disorder.
+For example, the organization offers a sober living house in Polson, Montana, for men recovering from a substance use disorder.

 Montana Opioid Settlement Funds